GARCIA

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate GARCIA “Not Good Enough”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate GARCIA “It’s a Start”.
+Here we rate GARCIA “Not Good Enough”.
 These are a few factors influencing its score:

 • There’s no evidence it traces any animal-derived materials to the first production stage.